 The Pre-Approval Stage is the most important phase of the mortgage process.

 - The number one reason why borrowers go through stress during the mortgage process and the reason for last minute loan denials is due to not being pre-approved correctly

-- There are many borrowers who want a pre-approval within minutes of them getting pre-qualified.
+- There are many borrowers who want a pre-approval within minutes of them getting pre-qualified

-- With the 1003 and the credit report, the loan officer is able to run it through Fannie Mae’s Automated Underwriting System called Desktop Underwriter, commonly referred as DU, and/or Freddie Mac’s Loan Prospector, often referred to as LP.
+- With the 1003 and the credit report, the loan officer is able to run it through Fannie Mae’s Automated Underwriting System called Desktop Underwriter, commonly referred as DU, and/or Freddie Mac’s Loan Prospector, often referred to as LP

-- All pre-approvals are not pre-approved the right way.
+- All pre-approvals are not pre-approved the right way

-- Some loan officers will just issue a pre-approval without looking at all of the documents provided by the borrower or sometimes many loan officers will not even ask for documents.
+- Some loan officers will just issue a pre-approval without looking at all of the documents provided by the borrower or sometimes many loan officers will not even ask for documents

 - A loan officer should carefully review the borrower’s two years tax returns and pay special attention to the borrower’s unreimbursed expenses.

-- Tax returns for self employed borrowers are averaged for the past two years, however, if the most current year tax returns has a significant decrease in income, most underwriters will not average the two years but will only average the year with the lower income.
+- Tax returns for self employed borrowers are averaged for the past two years, however, if the most current year tax returns has a significant decrease in income, most underwriters will not average the two years but will only average the year with the lower income

-- If the borrower needs overtime income, bonus income, or other income to qualify for the loan, the loan officer should get a verification of employment prior to issuing a pre-approval letter.
+- If the borrower needs overtime income, bonus income, or other income to qualify for the loan, the loan officer should get a verification of employment prior to issuing a pre-approval letter

 - The loan officer should question the borrower if he or she has any public records such as judgments and/or tax liens that the borrower knows about but is not reporting on the credit report

 - Many people who go to credit repair can have derogatory items removed and deleted off all the three major credit bureaus.

-- However, ALL PUBLIC RECORDS that are not on the credit report will be discovered by your mortgage lender because all mortgage lenders will hire a third party public records search company, usually DATA VERIFY or LEXIS NEXIS and any public records such as judgments, bankruptcies, foreclosures, short sales, tax liens, federal student loans, and delinquent child support/alimony payments will be discovered prior to a clear to close.
+- However, ALL PUBLIC RECORDS that are not on the credit report will be discovered by mortgage lender because all mortgage lenders will hire a third party public records search company, usually DATA VERIFY or LEXIS NEXIS and any public records such as judgments bankruptcies, foreclosures, short sales, tax liens, federal student loans, and delinquent child support/alimony payments will be discovered prior to clear to close

-- 60 days of Bank Statements is required and your loan officer should pay attention for overdrafts in the past 60 days and/or any overdraft fees on your bank statements.
+- 60 days of Bank Statements is required and loan officer should pay attention for overdrafts in the past 60 days and/or any overdraft fees on your bank statements.

 - If you have overdrafts in the past year but do not have overdrafts in the past 60 days, then an astute loan officer will tell you to go to the bank and get him 60 days of bank printouts that is signed, stamped, and dated by the bank teller.